Hourigan History, Family Crest & Coats of Arms

 - John A. Hourigan Jr., American Republican politician, Alternate Delegate to Republican National Convention from Pennsylvania, 1960

-- John A. Hourigan, American Democrat politician, Candidate for Connecticut State House of Representatives from Griswold, 1908
+- John A. Hourigan, American Democratic Party politician, Candidate for Connecticut State House of Representatives from Griswold, 1908

 - Andrew Hourigan, American Republican politician, Delegate to Republican National Convention from Pennsylvania, 1924 (alternate), 1940

 - Richard V. Hourigan (1939-2002), Fine Gael politician from County Limerick in Ireland